syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Accessibility.md

 ---
 layout: post
 title: Accessibility in Xamarin AutoComplete control | Syncfusion
-description: Learn about Accessibility support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more details.
+description: Learn here all about Accessibility support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug